-The Intelligent Systems Group organises bi-weekly research seminars which takes place in the Merchant Venturers Building on Thursdays.
+The Intelligent Systems Group periodically organises academic research seminars which take place in the Merchant Venturers Building, normally on Mondays.
 We also organise problem workshops with companies and other interested parties. these are talks by industrialists, companies in the area of finance, healthcare companies, and many other areas who have an application which would involve machine learning or computational statistics.
 They are keen to establish a collaborative link with ISL members.
 They have typically indicated that they wish to co-invest in support of this objective.
-Because these are not our regular academic seminars they can be of much shorter duration than the usual 50 minute duration and typically consist in the presentation of the topic of interest, and discussion of data they have available.
+Because the latter are not our regular academic seminars they can be of much shorter duration than the usual 50 minute duration and typically consist in the presentation of the topic of interest, and discussion of data they have available.
 The presentation is informal and followed by a discussion.
 Given the nature of these talks, no Abstract is given and the title may be omitted.
 ISL members, affiliates and UoB academic staff from other faculties are welcome to attend and we are always keen to facilitate developing contacts.

 Note that time and location of the seminars varies between the weeks.